niltwill/vc-cleo-scripts/HealthRegen/readme.txt

-This script regenerates your health if it falls below 30.
-Your health regenerates back to 30 slowly.
+This script slowly regenerates your health for about 50%.